GStreamer/gstreamer/Basic+tutorial+16+Platform-specific+elements.markdown

 Source element to read iOS assets, this is, documents stored in the Library (like photos, music and videos).
-It can be instantiated automatically by `playbin2` when URIs use the `assets-library://` scheme.
+It can be instantiated automatically by `playbin` when URIs use the `assets-library://` scheme.

 ### `iosavassetsrc`

 Source element to read and decode iOS audiovisual assets, this is, documents stored in the Library (like photos, music and videos).
-It can be instantiated automatically by `playbin2` when URIs use the `ipod-library://` scheme.
+It can be instantiated automatically by `playbin` when URIs use the `ipod-library://` scheme.
 Decoding is performed by the system, so dedicated hardware will be used if available.